aljazst/Android-Strings.xml-Translator/README.md

 ## Setup

-This script uses the Google Cloud API, so you will first of all need a google service account.
+This script uses the Google Cloud API, so you will first of all need a google service account [Google Cloud](https://cloud.google.com/).
-Make a project and go to API & services > credentials in the menu.
+Make a project and go to API & Services > Credentials in the menu.
-You will heve to make a service account and add a key in json format in the service account details page.
+Under create credentials you will heve to make a service account and later add a key in json format in the service account details page.

-After you have your json file containing the key you can add the path to the script.
+After you have your json file containing the key you can add the file path to the script.

 ```python
 os.environ['GOOGLE_APPLICATION_CREDENTIALS'] = r"C:\Users\yourmom\Desktop\Python\AndroidTranslate\APIKey.json"